radzki/radzki/README.md

 **Senior Software Engineer** with 10+ years building web applications at scale

 Brazilian developer who loves understanding systems end-to-end — from frontend pixels to backend services, from cloud infrastructure to bare metal.
-I write code professionally and reverse engineer hardware for fun.
+I write code professionally and reverse engineer hardware and software for fun.

 ## 💼 Professional Work